SDWebImage/SDWebImagePhotosPlugin/README.md

 imageView.sd_setImage(with: url, context: [.imageThumbnailPixelSize : imageView.bounds.size]) // Fetch image based on image view size
 ```

-Note: You can also use `SDWebImageContextPhotosImageRequestOptions` talked above.
-But the thumbnail pixel size can be used for normal Network URL as well, this can help you to unify the logic for HTTP URL or PHAsset URL.
+Note: You can also use `SDWebImageContextPhotosImageRequestOptions` as shown above.
+But the thumbnail pixel size can be used for normal Network URL as well, which can help you to unify the logic for HTTP URL and PHAsset URL.

 ## Tips

-1. Since Photos Library image is already stored on the device disk.
-And query speed is fast enough for small resolution image.
-You can use `SDWebImageContextStoreCacheType` with `SDImageCacheTypeNone` to disable cache storage.
-And use `SDWebImageFromLoaderOnly` to disable cache query.
+1. Images from the Photos Library are already stored on the device disk, and query speed is fast enough for small resolution images, so cache storage might be unnecessary.
+You can use `SDWebImageContextStoreCacheType` with `SDImageCacheTypeNone` to disable cache storage, and use `SDWebImageFromLoaderOnly` to disable cache queries.
-2. If you use `PHImageRequestOptionsDeliveryModeOpportunistic` (by default) to load the image, PhotosKit will return a degraded thumb image firstly and again with the full pixel image.
+2. If you use `PHImageRequestOptionsDeliveryModeOpportunistic` (default) to load the image, PhotosKit will return a degraded thumbnail image first and again with the full pixel image.
 When the image is degraded, the loader completion block will set `finished = NO`.
-But this will not trigger the View Category completion block, only trigger a image refresh (like progressive loading behavior for network image using `SDWebImageProgressiveLoad`)
+However, this will not trigger the View Category completion block, and only trigger a image refresh (like progressive loading behavior for network image using `SDWebImageProgressiveLoad`)
 3. By default, we will prefer using Photos [requestImageForAsset:targetSize:contentMode:options:resultHandler:](https://developer.apple.com/documentation/photokit/phimagemanager/1616964-requestimageforasset?language=objc) API for normal images, using [requestImageDataForAsset:options:resultHandler:](https://developer.apple.com/documentation/photokit/phimagemanager/1616957-requestimagedataforasset?language=objc) for animated images like GIF asset.
-If you need the raw image data for further image processing, you can always pass `SDWebImageContextPhotosRequestImageData` context option to force using the request data API instead.
-Note when request data, the `targetSize` and `contentMode` options are ignored.
-If you need smaller image size, consider using [Image Transformer](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#image-transformer-50) feature from SDWebImage 5.0
+If you need the raw image data for further image processing, you can always pass the `SDWebImageContextPhotosRequestImageData` context option to force using the request data API instead.
+Note that when requesting data, the `targetSize` and `contentMode` options are ignored.
+If you need smaller image sizes, consider using [Image Transformer](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#image-transformer-50) feature from SDWebImage 5.0.

 ## Demo

-If you have some issue about usage, SDWebImagePhotosPlugin provide a demo for iOS && macOS platform.
+If you have some issue about usage, SDWebImagePhotosPlugin provide a demo for iOS & macOS platform.
 To run the demo, clone the repo and run the following command.

 ```bash
 cd Example/